eleon182/updash/README.md

 Output: true

 # API
-- isSubArray  //determines if an array is a sub array of another array
+- isSubArray  (determines if an array is a sub array of another array)

 # Features
 - To come!